1. What’s your story? Where are you from?

 Well, recently there is not that much time for hobbies.
 I love to work and when I do not work, I spend time with my family.
 In former times I used to play basketball and I loved to go jogging or do yoga, maybe I should manage to have more time to do that again in the future.

 15. If you weren’t an artist, what would you be?

 When I had to decide what I should study, I had the choice between doing something creative, that’s got to do with drawing and painting, or to do something that’s got to do with sport.
 I loved doing athletics as a teenager.
-If I wouldn’t be an illustrator maybe I would be a fitness trainer now, inspiring other people to do more sit ups.
-Or I would be a member of the german basketball team, winning the world champion chip of basketball.
+If I wouldn’t be an illustrator maybe I would be a fitness trainer now, inspiring other people to do more sit-ups.
+Or I would be a member of the German basketball team, winning the world championship of basketball.